 Local businesses have expertise in many areas of environmental management and may be willing to cooperate in the Eco-Schools initiative.
 The result is a more integrated community.

-Eco-Schools Delivery Partner Organisations offer support to registered Eco-Schools, delivering on each of the Ten Topics of the programme.
+Eco-Schools Delivery Partner Organisations offer support to registered Eco-Schools, delivering on each of the Eleven Topics of the programme.

 Teaching resources, curriculum materials and ideas for projects, activities and events are available for all registered Eco-Schools.
 For further information view the information how Eco-Schools links with the Northern Ireland Revised Curriculum.